1.1 Why should one Invest?

 With the decision to invest the surplus cash, your cash balance has increased significantly.
 The cash balance has grown to Rs.4.26Crs from Rs.1.7Crs.
 This is a staggering 2.4x times the regular amount.
 This translates to you being in a much better situation to deal with your post retirement life.

 Now, going back to the initial question of why invest?
-There are few compelling reasons for one to invest..
+There are a few compelling reasons for one to invest.

 - Fight Inflation – By investing one can deal better with the inevitable – growing cost of living – generally referred to as Inflation